 It is important to know that suicidal thoughts or feelings may be present for individuals experiencing depression or other mental health concerns.

-Warning Signs that someone may be at risk of suicide:
+Warning Signs that someone may be at risk of suicide may include:

 - Talking or writing about death, dying or suicide

 - Talking about feeling hopeless or having no reason to live

 - Talking about feeling trapped or in unbearable pain

 - Talking about being a burden to others

 - Seeking access to pills, weapons, or other means to kill oneself